cold-snap/ha-mcp-for-xiaozhi/README.en.md

 This feature is fully backward compatible and will not affect existing configurations.
 For existing installations, this option is disabled by default after updating and needs to be enabled manually.

+**Note**: Enabling this option will add instructions in the AI prompt to remind AI to get device information before controlling devices, avoiding control failures due to device name mismatches.
+This may increase the time required for AI to execute commands.

 To modify this setting:
 1. Enter Home Assistant
 2. Go to [Settings > Devices & Services]